ericoporto/vulkanLearning/README.md

 Note: [the tutorial follows the Vulkan 1.0 spec mostly](https://www.khronos.org/registry/vulkan/specs/1.0/html/)

-This repository is set up for CLion 2020.1.2 on Ubuntu 20.04
+This repository is set up for CLion 2020.1.2 on Ubuntu 20.04.
+Install following dependencies:

+    sudo apt install vulkan-validationlayers-dev libvulkan-dev vulkan-tools

+## Why these packages

 On Ubuntu 20.04 Focal Fossa, could only make the validation layers work after installing at system level.
 After a lot of pain I gave up on using the LunarG SDK, instead I am getting everything from the apt repository too.